Shoutzor/backend/README.md

 To start the full backend, you can now run `docker compose -f docker compose.yml -f docker compose.dev.yml up`
  - Building the images might take a while
  - This will start all required services for the `backend` and `worker` to function.
 After those have started, the `backend` and `worker` will be started too.
- - Keep in mind the `worker` is unable to restart automatically when a file is changed.
-You will have to restart this container manually.
- - The `backend` will be watching for changes and restart automatically.
+ - The `backend` and `worker` will be watching for changes and restart automatically.

  - For production environments you can run `docker compose up` instead.
-(Assuming shoutz0r has been installed)
+(Assuming Shoutz0r has been installed)

 ## Composer commands: